d3k081/vtm_scenario/curitiba_characters/malkavian/monique_de_angelis.md

 - Suffers from **Compulsive Empathy** — she absorbs and mimics others’ emotions involuntarily, often losing herself in the process.
 - A fixture at Elysium, always smiling, always watching — often seen near **Camila Popadiuk**, with whom she shares a tense rapport.
 - Occasionally blurts out **truths no one should know**, then laughs it off as “just a feeling.”
-- Suspected of **manipulating minor Court scandals** just to watch the emotional fallout.le
+- Suspected of **manipulating minor Court scandals** just to watch the emotional fallout.